abdurrayman21/Urdu-Mnist-Digit-recog/README.md

 ## Getting Started

+## Model Architechure
+The model is based on a Convolutional Neural Network (CNN), optimized for image classification tasks.
+Key layers include:

+Convolutional Layers: Extracts image features with filters.
+Pooling Layers: Reduces dimensionality, capturing essential features.
+Fully Connected Layers: Combines extracted features to make predictions.

+## Training and Evaluation
+Open the notebooks/ folder and run Urdu_MNIST_Training.ipynb to preprocess data, train the model, and evaluate results.
+1 - Training parameters, such as batch size and number of epochs, can be adjusted in the notebook.
+2 - The model is evaluated using metrics including accuracy, precision, recall, and F1 score.
+A confusion matrix is also generated to visualize classification performance.

 ### Prerequisites
 - Python 3.7+
 - Jupyter Notebook (optional)
 - TensorFlow / Keras
 - Numpy, Pandas, Matplotlib, Seaborn

+## License
+This project is licensed under the MIT License